 Thank you for visiting us.
-We've been organizing trips in Asia since 1993— the first North American company to do so in a newly-opened Vietnam, Cambodia, then Laos and Myanmar — virtually every unexplored corner of Southeast Asia (read Escape Magazine's 1994 article on us).
+We've been organizing trips in Asia since 1994— the first North American company to do so in a newly-opened Vietnam, Cambodia, then Laos and Myanmar — virtually every unexplored corner of Southeast Asia.
 Our arts and culinary interest lead us to expand into Japan and Thailand, and course, China, where my family originated.

-As my own children have grown up along with the region, we have in recent years begun to focus on family travel hosting families with children of all ages (read about our Vietnam family tours including my 11 year-old's trip diary).
-I'm also thrilled about our family tours in Myanmar — the welcoming Burmese are gracious, warm, and delighted to see children visiting their country.
+As my own children have grown up along with the region, we have in recent years begun to focus on family travel hosting families with children of all ages (read about our Asia private family trips including my then 11 year-old's Trip Diary).
+I'm also excited about our new cycling, architecture, pottery and culinary trip ideas for Japan.

 What's important to know about us besides our long and enduring experience in the region?
-Many years ago we decided to "keep it real" to respect the place and the people of the region and remain a smaller boutique operator, organizing immersive and completely authentic trips for only a few hundred discerning travelers each season.
+Many years ago we decided to "keep it real"—to respect the place and the people of the region and remain a smaller boutique operator, organizing immersive and completely authentic private trips for only a few hundred discerning travelers each season.
 It's about the right amount that we've found we can still know everyone personally and provide all the attention and meticulous planning required to make sure every trip is not only perfect but thrilling and unforgettable.
 Let us plan an immersive, authentic, entirely unique trip, leveraging our local knowledge, from low-to-the-ground adventures to "ultra-luxe" journeys (without the ultra cost).